intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/chatglm3/README.md

 </details>

+> [!NOTE]
-> Note: For the first time that each model runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.
+> For the first time that each model runs on Intel iGPU/Intel Arc™ A300-Series or Pro A60, it may take several minutes to compile.
 ### 3. Running examples

 **Stream Chat using `stream_chat()` API**: